 Tajine: a slow-cooked stew or casserole traditionally cooked over a smoldering charcoal fire in a distinctive earthenware pot with a conical lid in which it is cooked, which is also called a tagine and from where the dish gets its name.

 A distinctive hallmark of Moroccan cuisine is the blending of savory with sweet and tajines typically combine meat with fruits with sensational results.
 In my opinion, this is undoubtedly the best Moroccan dish.

-Tajines come in many mouth-watering flavors including lamb with prunes and almonds, chicken with preserved lemons and olives, beef with quinces, spicy minced meatballs that are slow-cooked in a rich tomato sauce (Kefta tajine), but can consist of just vegetables.
+Tajines come in many mouth-watering flavors including lamb with prunes and almonds, chicken with preserved lemons and olives, beef with quinces, and spicy minced meatballs that are slow-cooked in a rich tomato sauce (Kefta tajine) but can consist of just vegetables.

 Once the urn is filled, it’s placed in the furnace of the local hammam, on the coals.
 Marrakchis leave it there all to slowly cook for a few hours to obtain tender meat.

 Couscous: In the restaurant scene, the once-ubiquitous couscous has been displaced by the more versatile tajine in terms of popularity, but it is the Moroccan national dish and remains a firm favorite in Moroccan homes.
 Couscous is basically hand-rolled semolina grain steamed until plump and fluffy.

 It is generally topped with a stew of chicken or lamb, chickpeas, courgettes, turnips, tomatoes, and carrots.
 I assure you, no matter how many times you’ve eaten couscous before it just tastes so damn better in Morocco.